Get to know our team

 How much weight can I lose?

-In clinical trials, participants taking semaglutide lost an average of 12-15% of their body weight over 68 weeks.
-Some lost up to 20% of their body weight.
+In clinical trials, participants using semaglutide lost an average of 12-15% of their body weight, while patients using tirzepatide lost an average of 20% of their body weight over 68 weeks.

 Does the injection hurt?